 - An immutable Crapsack World has agony Inherent in the System, both physically and metaphysically, and cannot be saved or made a better place.
 Trying to break The Corruption will instead always result in breaking every bone in your body and it winning, and any positive changes that you try to make will ultimately be torn down and revealed to be All for Nothing—or, even worse, they will only succeed in making things even worse for you and the people that you were trying to help, and/or even accomplish whatever the villains wanted in the first place.
-Examples: Nineteen Eighty-Four, Warhammer 40,000, FATAL, and the Lovecraftian Fiction genre in general.
+Examples: 1984, Warhammer 40,000, FATAL, SCP Foundation and the Lovecraftian Fiction genre in general.

 - A mutable Crapsack World simply starts out as crappy, but a determined protagonist and his True Companions, be they the Knight In Shining (or in many of these cases, Sour) Armor or a simple old PI, can actually cause some, but mostly few, positive changes in the setting.
 See also A World Half Full.
-Examples: Fallout, Mad Max, and Waterworld.
+Examples: Elysium, Fallout, Mad Max, and Waterworld.

-- Anime and Manga
+- Anime & Manga

 - Comic Books

-- Fan Fic
+- Fan Works

 - Live-Action TV

-- Mythology & Religion
+- Myths & Religion

 - Tabletop Games